General Program Questions

 Is BTR an AmeriCorps Program?

-Yes!
-Boston Teacher Residency is a proud AmeriCorps program.
-BTR residents complete a year of service to Boston Public Schools during the residency program, and participate as members in the larger AmeriCorps service network.
+Boston Teacher Residency and Dudley Promise Corps are currently proud AmeriCorps programs.
+BTR residents and DPC corps members complete a year of service to Boston Public Schools during the program year, and participate as members in the larger AmeriCorps service network.

-AmeriCorps funding covers a stipend (currently $20,000 pre-tax for 2023-24), an individual health insurance plan, and the Segal Education Award ($7,395 for 2024-25) to be used toward costs at a qualified institution of higher education.
+Typically, AmeriCorps funding covers a stipend (currently $20,000 in 2024-25), an individual health insurance plan, and the Segal Education Award (currently $7,395 toward costs at a qualified institution of higher education).
+Every three years, AmeriCorps Programs re-apply for funding.
+BPE is in the process of applying for funding for the 2025-26 program and hopes to secure the same package as in previous years.

 Can I join AmeriCorps if I’m not a U.S. citizen?

-You must be a U.S. citizen, national, or legal permanent resident alien of the U.S. to be an AmeriCorps member.
+To be an AmeriCorps member, you must be a U.S. citizen, national, or legal permanent resident alien.

 Is there financial support available through AmeriCorps?